josuesasilva/triadic-context-generator/README.md

 # triadic-context-generator

-An algorithm for generate and format triadic context
+An algorithm for generate and format triadic context.

 ## running/developing